-The entity, assuming it gets the necessary regulatory approvals, will be the biggest marriage of pipes and platforms in Indian history.
+The Rs 43,574 crore Facebook deal to buy a 9.9 per cent stake in Reliance Jio’s parent entity, assuming it gets the necessary regulatory approvals, will be the biggest marriage of pipes and platforms in Indian history.

 Jio controls the largest network of telecom pipes funnelling internet content to Indian homes (it had 370 million data users as of December 2019), while Facebook has access to 700 million Indian users between itself, WhatsApp and Instagram.

 Formally, the investment values Jio Platforms, the parent unit of Reliance Jio, at Rs 4.62 lakh crore, far ahead of rival telco Bharti Airtel’s market valuation of Rs 2.73 lakh crore and limping Vodafone Idea’s Rs 11,379 crore.

 Jio Platforms owns not only the Jio telecom unit, but also OTT (over the top) digital mini-platforms like JioSaavn (music), JioMart and Ajio.com (e-commerce), and JioCinema (movies).

 The key synergy driving this massive deal is the ability of both partners to bring the power of the now-ubiquitous WhatsApp instant messaging platform (with 400 million users) to power Reliance’s ambitious plans to network India’s millions of small kirana shops to function digitally and boost small, localised delivery businesses and related micro-payments.

 Jio also hopes to preside over another happy marriage between big offline retail (Reliance Retail) and India’s growing online retail industry now dominated by the likes of Amazon, Walmart-Flipkart, Big Basket, and Paytm Mall, among others.